 In August 2015, the Company entered into a Series A Preferred Stock Purchase Agreement (the "Series A Purchase Agreement") pursuant to which it agreed to sell, and the purchasers agreed to purchase up to \$45.0 million of Series A Redeemable Convertible Preferred Stock ("Series A Preferred") in three anticipated tranches based on the achievement of defined performance milestones.
 The Series A Preferred stockholders may not assign the rights to purchase shares of Series A Preferred at any future milestone closing tranches separately without a transfer of already purchased shares.
 The Company determined that these future tranche obligations did not meet the definition of a freestanding financial instrument because, while separately exercisable, they were not legally detachable.
-Further, the Company determined that the embedded future tranche obligation did not meet the definition of a derivative on a standalone basis.
+Further, the Company determined that the embedded future tranche obligation did not require bifurcation for accounting purposes as it was clearly and closely related to the economic characteristics and risks of the Series A Preferred and would not meet the definition of a derivative on a standalone basis.